DataBiosphere/terra-docker/terra-base-jupyter/README.md

 $> export CPPFLAGS="-I/opt/homebrew/opt/libomp/include -I/opt/homebrew/opt/llvmp/include"
 ```

-From inside the `terra-base` directory, run the following command to install
+From inside the `terra-base-jupyter` directory, run the following command to install
 the python 3.10 environment with the relevant packages:

 ```bash